Using Another Service Platform

 Setting Up SMTP (Simple Mail Transfer Protocol) Requirements

-An SMTP server is mandatory to send, receive, and relay outgoing mail between your Saagie platform and users' email address.
-Saagie must therefore have access to your SMTP server and be compatible with the following configurations:
+An SMTP server is required to send, receive, and relay outgoing mail between your Saagie platform and users' email addresses.
+For this reason, Saagie must have access to your SMTP server and be compatible with the following configurations:

 -